sumit612/esp_mesh_tcp/README.md

 The directory ``~/esp`` will be used further to install the compiling toolchain, ESP-MDF and demo programs.
 You can use another directory, but make sure to modify the commands accordingly.

-1. [**Setup Toolchain**](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/index.html#step-1-set-up-the-toolchain): please set up according to your PC's operating system ([Windows](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/windows-setup.html), [Linux](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/linux-setup.html) or [Mac OS](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/macos-setup.html)).
+1. **Get ESP-IDF**:[**Setup Toolchain**](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/index.html#step-1-set-up-the-toolchain): please set up according to your PC's operating system ([Windows](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/windows-setup.html), [Linux](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/linux-setup.html) or [Mac OS](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/macos-setup.html)).
 Here esp-idf release/v4.2 is used.

-For windows this is the link for installer: [ESP_IDF_TOOLCHAIN_INSTALLER](https://dl.espressif.com/dl/esp-idf-tools-setup-2.3.exe)
+For windows this is the link for installer: [ESP_IDF_TOOLCHAIN_INSTALLER](https://dl.espressif.com/dl/esp-idf-tools-setup-2.3.exe) .
+The example was tested in ESP-IDF Powershell.

 1. **Get ESP-MDF**: